 I'm not going to provide an account of the historical development of the various branches and cultural traditions in astrology here - you'll find much of that in the above-mentioned Wiki article and at many other sites, including this sceptical one.
 Suffice to say that they were valuable traditions in that they represent the fruits of our first obsessions with the behavior of the stars.
 I'm sure that the first genuine theorists about what was out there gleaned much from the painstaking records of the early astrologers.
 Interesting to note, though, that astrology was to some degree driven underground by the spread of Christianity - the 'intervention' of the stars no doubt being seen as devilishly competing with divine intervention.
 This quote from Johannes Kepler at the very beginning of the scientific renaissance provides an interesting example of the half-Christian, half-scientific negativity towards astrology:

-Sometimes astrologers make a half-hearted attempt to associate a mechanism for astrological influence with the well-known tidal effects of the moon.
+"It should not be considered unbelievable that one can retrieve useful knowledge and sacred relics from astrological folly and godlessness.
+From this filthy mud one can glean even an occasional escargot, oysters or an eel for one's nutrition; in this enormous heap of worm-castings there are silk-worms to be found; and, finally, out of this foul-smelling dung-heap a diligent hen can scratch up an occasional grain-seed -- indeed, even a pearl or a gold nugget."Sometimes astrologers make a half-hearted attempt to associate a mechanism for astrological influence with the well-known tidal effects of the moon.
 Of course this is absurd for many reasons.
 Gravitational effects diminish very precisely with the square of the distance between two bodies, and with stars other than the sun, the distances are ginormous, though the objects may be very massive.
 I don't think mass and distance are much taken into account anyway in astrology.
 Also, tidal effects occur only with oceans, bodies of water which cover significant regions of the surface of the earth.
 They don't occur with small bodies of water, nor do they occur with people [and we're only talking about tidal effects, never mind the personality effects claimed].
 Of course there's the age-old claim that the moon, especially the full moon, has a definite effect on people's behaviour, including the inducing of madness [lunacy].
 However, the vast majority of carefully conducted studies indicate that this belief is a myth - but I'm going off topic.

 To finish off, the onus is and always has been upon astrologers that their field is about something.
 In this it's in a similar position to theology.
 Astrologers, in defending their turf against the analyses of empiricists, argue that the field is incredibly complex, so that all known tests inevitably miss something - usually something incredibly vital.
 Basically, they're arguing that the field is untestable, usually the first sign of a pseudoscience.
 It seems to me, though, that all the talk of ascendants, descendants, cusps and houses only obscures the central issue - how can these celestial bodies influence human behaviour?
 That simple, central question is never answered, and is usually never even addressed.
 The same problem applies to theology.
 The constant elaboration of the properties or essence of the deity obscures rather than clarifies the central question - what evidence is there for a supernatural mechanism causing natural events?
 What lies at the centre of astrology, and theology, is not a mechanism but a massive, untestable assumption.